gophergala2016/rex/README.md

 REx is an experiment attempting to advance the design space of applications and games running on TV set-top boxes (Android TV in this case).
-REx takes advantage of an underutilized application architucture to provide rich experience shared by the entire room.
+REx takes advantage of an underutilized application architecture to provide rich experience shared by the entire room.

 REx pairs an Android TV application with mobile client applications running on